algorandfoundation/TEALScript/pages/getting_started.md

 ## Manual Installation

-If you do not wish to use the above Algokit template, you can manually install TEALScript to any project with npm.
+If you do not wish to use the above Algokit template, you can manually add TEALScript to any project with npm.

 ### Installing TEALScript